Online

 In their final semester, students complete a capstone clinical practicum as part of a systems-based practice course, integrating all competency-based learning from the program.

-Additionally, students can choose a specialty track in either informatics or education, requiring an extra 9–10 units of coursework over an additional two terms.
+Students may also choose a specialty track in Nursing Education or Informatics, which requires an additional 9 units of coursework completed over two extra terms.

 20